orangeduck/Cello-Website/pages/learn-best-improvements-of-cello-2.0.md

 the `help` function.
 Even the website documentation is generated using a simple C script.

+## Documentation

+Cello Documentation is now built into the language.
+In fact - the website documentation is just generated using a simple Cello script.
+Having the documentation available from the library is nice (you can just call `help` on some type), but more importantly because the code and documentation is in the same place there is less chance of it getting out of sync - all pull requests go to the main repo.

+## Iterables

+The new version of Cello has python3 style iterables.
+Although the syntax isn't as nice as python this does mean you can do neat things like use slices, filters, and maps on any iterable type.
+Special care has also been taken to ensure these types can be constructed on the stack so the overhead should be as small as possible.

 ## Garbage Collection

+One of the things I really wanted to try to add to Cello was optional Garbage Collection.
+Previously I had sworn that it would be impossible, but I started to get a few inklings about how it might be done (in some form or other) and after following on from those I managed to find a compromise that adds a kind of Garbage Collection for Cello objects and is both simple, and portable.
 Having [Garbage Collection](/learn/garbage-collection) is a big win for usability.
 And the fact that the Garbage Collection is optional means it can be turned off for performance critical sections or ignored where it isn't